FOGO cartoon banner

 Yes, they will.

 You will keep your yellow-lid recycling bin.
-You will receive a 140L red-lid general waste bin and your 240L green-lid bin will be replaced with a new lime green FOGO lid.
+You will receive a 140L red-lid general waste bin and your 240L dark green-lid bin will be replaced with a new lime green FOGO lid.

 In the new three-bin kerbside collection system, you’ll have 70L of extra waste capacity for materials each week.